james9226/python-workspace/.github/pull_request_template.md

 - [ ] Level 3 - Senior Model Risk Officer
 - [ ] Level 2 - Chief Model Risk Officer
 - [ ] Level 1 - Chief Risk Officer

-## Checklist before requesting a review
-- [ ] I have performed a self-review of my code
-- [ ] If it is a core feature, I have added thorough tests.
-- [ ] Do we need to implement analytics?
-- [ ] Will this be part of a product update?
-If yes, please write one phrase about this update.